Table of contents

 Because the disorder is often asymptomatic and the symptoms are nonspecific, the only way to know if you have hypertension is to get regular blood pressure readings.
 Most doctors’ offices take a blood pressure reading at every appointment.

 This test is performed by placing a pressure cuff around the upper arm before manually or electronically inflating it.
-An inflated cuff compresses the brachial artery, momentarily stopping blood flow.
-Next, the air in the cuff is slowly released while the person performing the measurement listens with a stethoscope or monitors an electronic readout.
+This inflated cuff momentarily stops the blood flow by compressing the artery.
+The specialist will then slowly release the air in the cuff while listening to the patient’s pulse with a stethoscope.
+More advanced methods use sensors in digital devices to monitor artery vibrations.

 Blood pressure readings are divided into 5 categories: